 - Flexibility: Silicone caulk expands and contracts with temperature changes, making it perfect for shower joints and other areas exposed to hot water.

 Silicone caulk is slightly more expensive than latex but offers a long-term solution.
 It’s also more challenging to work with since it can be sticky and hard to remove if applied incorrectly.
-However, its superior flexibility and waterproofing properties make it the go-to choice for most experts when caulking a shower.

-Latex Caulk
+2. Latex Caulk

 - Affordability: It is less expensive than silicone caulk, making it an attractive option for smaller, budget-conscious projects.

-- Durability: While it’s not as durable or waterproof as silicone, latex caulk can still last 30 to 40 years when properly maintained.
+- Durability: While it’s not as durable or waterproof as silicone, latex caulk can last 30 to 40 years when properly maintained.

 Choosing the right caulk for your shower involves considering several key factors:

-a.
-Mould and Mildew Resistance
+1. Mould And Mildew Resistance

-b.
-Colour Options
+2. Colour Options

-c.
-Packaging and Application
+3. Packaging And Application

 Step 1: Remove Old Caulk